 As a voice over artist, Lucy has created a number of audiobooks, most proudly an introduction to her family story, Dame Mary Durack’s Kings In Grass Castles and most amusingly the children’s book titled Lucy The Good.

 Performing regularly in concert, some highlights have been singing the British and Australian National Anthems for Her Majesty Queen Elizabeth II and The Duke Of Edinburgh for the state reception at Perth’s Governor’s Gardens, singing the Australian National Anthem at the AFL Grand Final, the State of Origin and The Melbourne Cup, regular appearances on Nine Network’s Carols By Candlelight and Seven Network’s Carols in The Domain, performing with the Sydney, Perth, Queensland, Adelaide and West Australian Symphony Orchestras and in the concert series Disney Under The Stars (Live Nation).

 Lucy’s radio show My Soundtrack was the ABC’s most downloaded radio program of all five summers of it’s run and her debut album Lucy Durack is available on iTunes and in ABC stores around the country, on which she also debuts as a songwriter.

-Her screenwriting debut Lift, in which she also stars, recently premiered on Network Ten and is available to stream on TenPlay.
+Her screenwriting debut Lift, in which she also stars, premiered on Network Ten and won the Best Screen Play Asia Web Award.
+It is available to stream on TenPlay.